mertkalyoncu1/dsa210_project/README.md

 2. **Exploratory Data Analysis (EDA)**:
    - Analyze the frequency of viewing by hour, day, and week.
    - Summarize total time spent watching videos and categorize habits into morning, afternoon, evening, or late-night.

+3. **Merging Datasets**:

+   -Join the YouTube and transaction datasets based on timestamps.
+   -Create derived features, such as time gaps between transactions and viewing activities.

 3. **Visualization**:
    - Create detailed heatmaps to visualize hourly activity patterns.